hercules-390/hyperion/README.BuildUNIX.txt

    Other directory structures might be used, but you are on your own.
 The above structure is the supported structure.

+   If, after having built Hercules, you elect to move the directory structure, in other words, change <topdir>, delete the contents of the build directories and rebuild Hercules.
+Configure populates the .deps directory of the build directory with full path names and does not change them if the directory moves.

+   If you are using symbolic links to create the above structure, elect to move the linked-do directories, and change the symbolic links such that the above structure still exists, then there is no need to delete the build directories and rebuild Hercules.

 PREPARING TO BUILD HERCULES